bezda/xync/README.md

   address will be generated.
 * `group` - indicates the group to which the node belongs.
 This may also be used to direct deployment messages at the specific group.
 Defaults to `__DEFAULT__`
+* `quorum` - indicates the quorum size required for HA deployments.
+Xync quorums behave exactly the same way as in the core Vert.x HA mechanism.

 ## Working with deployments
 Xync's primary purpose is to provide a simple event bus interface for